-- How many centimeters of Mangalgiri cotton (a) cloth does Renu use?
+- How many centimeters of mangalgiri cotton cloth (a) does Renu use?
 How much is left? - How many centimeters of pochampalli cotton (b) cloth does Renu use?
 How much is left?

 Balance the pans

 Which of these weights will balance the pans given below?